 A lot of film professionals confuse pseudo-documentaries with mockumentaries, which are based on parody, satire or farce.
-They are either self-aware, often making fun of their own concept, or the opposite, made to trick people that they are real documentaries, with no care for their actual content, which makes them hoaxes.
-For example, This is Spinal Tap, Borat, Man Bites Dog, David Holzman’s Diary or Operation Lune are all mockumentaries.
+They are either self-aware, often making fun of their own concept, or they’re trying to trick people that they are real documentaries, which makes them hoaxes and again gives a mocking element to the concept.
+For example, This is Spinal Tap, Borat, Man Bites Dog or Operation Lune are all mockumentaries.

 For nearly 50 years Ion Cojar fought in Romania to point out the necessity of his method in acting and theatre and to implement it at nationwide level.
 He didn’t make the connection with filmmaking, but it seems like all over the world, other visionaries achieved similar goals through the found footage concept!
 The relevant examples are just a few right now, but they are incredibly strong and need to be experienced by everyone!
 And this is only the beginning!
 It has to be!
 I sincerely hope that some day found footage films will be winning Oscars!